smrg-lm/sc3/docs/source/basicroutine.rst

-This way, when a routine is scheduled in Python its next call time may not be precise, it may even have noticiable jitter under load, but if we use the logical time to generate a timetag each iteration the wait time sent to the server will be precise.
+This way, when a routine is scheduled in Python its next call time may not be precise, it may even have noticiable jitter under load, but if we use the logical time to generate a :term:`timetag` each iteration the wait time sent to the server will be precise.

 Physical time can be accessed from ``main.elapsed__time()``, which is the time in seconds since the librar started.